Tarvarius Moore

-Tarvarius Brennan Moore (born August 16, 1996) is an American football strong safety for the Green Bay Packers of the National Football League (NFL).
-He played college football at Southern Miss.
+Tarvarius Brennan Moore (born August 16, 1996) is an American professional football safety.
+He played college football for the Southern Miss Golden Eagles, and was selected by the San Francisco 49ers in the third round of the 2018 NFL draft.

 College career

 Moore played two years at Pearl River Community College before transferring to the University of Southern Mississippi.
 Moore signed with Southern Miss over other schools including Arkansas State, Louisville, Middle Tennessee, Minnesota and Nebraska.
 Moore did not make any starts during his first year at Southern Miss, being fourth on the depth chart behind three seniors.
 Despite this, he played all 13 games and tied the team lead for interceptions with two.
 During his senior season, Moore became a starter and led the team in tackles and interceptions.

 Professional career

+Pre-draft

 Moore did not receive an invitation to attend the NFL Scouting Combine in Indianapolis.
 On March 29, 2018, he attended Southern Mississippi's pro day and performed all of the combine and positional drills.
 At the conclusion of the pre-draft process, Moore was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked as the fourth best free safety prospect in the draft by DraftScout.com and was ranked the tenth best cornerback in the draft by Scouts Inc.